Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * TODO(GLB, LUB)
 * TODO(Error / invalid types)

 We distinguish between *concrete* and *abstract* types.
-Concrete types are types which are assignable to values; abstract types either need to be instantiated as concrete types before they can be used as value types, or are used internally by the type system and are not directly denotable.
+Concrete types are types which are assignable to values; abstract types either need to be instantiated as concrete types before they can be used as types for values, or are used internally by the type system and are not directly denotable.

+We also may further distinguish *concrete* types between *class* and *interface* types; as Kotlin is a language with single inheritance, sometimes it is important to discriminate between these kinds of types.
+Any given concrete type may be either a class or an interface type, but never both.

 #### Built-in types